joaoppeters/linear_circuits_modeling/README.md

-# Linear Circuit Modeling focusing on Static Converters Simulation
+# Linear Circuit Modeling
+## Emphasis on Static Converters Simulation

 This repo contains the simulations of different linear circuits topologies.